Encapsule-Annex/jsgraph/README.md

 **Parameters:**

-digraph_ - (required) a reference to a previously-constructed DirectedGraph object. visitorInterface_ = (required) a reference to your application-specific BFS visitor interface object
+- digraph_ (required): a reference to a previously-constructed DirectedGraph object.
+- visitorInterface_ (required): a reference to your application-specific BFS visitor interface object

 **Remarks:**